1929–30 Port Vale F.C. season: Third Division North

 The pre-season saw the directors spend some of the £2,600 they received in the sale of Wilf Kirkham.
 In came Tom Baxter (Wolverhampton Wanderers), Frank Watkin (Stoke City), Sam Jennings (Nottingham Forest), Arthur Brown (Reading), and Bill Cope (Bolton Wanderers).
 Jennings was a proven goalscorer, whilst Brown had kept goal for Wales.
-The run included a 5–0 win over Barrow and 5–1 victory over New Brighton, with Albert Pynegar scoring a hat-trick in the latter game.
+Jennings and Pynegar would form a solid striking partnership despite rumours of a rift between the pair.

 The season started well, continued at a high tempo, and finished in style.
 Winning ten of their opening eleven games, Vale marked themselves as promotion favourites early on.
-However during this sequence tragedy struck on 29 September with the death of manager Joe Schofield, aged 58, following a short illness.
-The Sentinel described him as a man adept at developing young players, who remained close to his players in order to help them realize their full potential.
+The run included a 5–0 win over Barrow and 5–1 victory over New Brighton, with Albert Pynegar scoring a hat-trick in the latter game.
+However, during this sequence, tragedy struck on 29 September with the death of manager Joe Schofield, aged 58, following a short illness.
+The Sentinel described him as a man adept at developing young players, who remained close to his players to help them realise their full potential.
 His funeral took place on 3 October, with Stoke City fans also mourning his death, as he had managed both clubs – the only man ever to do so.
 Tom Morgan moved out of the backroom staff to take charge for the remainder of the season.
+The team were four points clear at the top at the time of Schofield's death, his final game being a 4–1 victory at Carlisle United.

+Morgan won his first game in charge, the victory over Nelson stretching Vale's lead at the top to six points.
 In mid-October, the side suffered a mini-slump, drawing three games in a row.
+One of these draws came in a first visit to Rotherham United on 19 October, when Vale let slip a 2–1 first half lead after Frank Watkin was forced off with a knee injury.
 To rectify things Bill Rawlings was signed from Manchester United for a four-figure fee, Ben Davies also arrived from Crewe Alexandra in a straight swap for Arthur Brown.
 Five wins on the bounce followed.
-Two defeats to Stockport County within two days (Christmas and Boxing day) left the race for the title open despite the "Valiants" excellent start.
-Despite having nine players out injured the Vale marched on, winning nine and drawing two of their following eleven games.
-This included a 4–0 win over Carlisle United and a 7–1 mauling over Rotherham United – Frank Watkin scoring five in the latter match.
+Two defeats to Stockport County within two days (Christmas and Boxing Day) left the race for the title open despite the "Valiants" excellent start.
+Despite having nine players out injured, the Vale marched on, winning nine and drawing two of their following eleven games.
+This included a 4–0 win over Carlisle United and a 7–1 mauling over Rotherham United – Watkin scoring five in the latter match.